dapr/dapr/samples/distributed-calculator/README.md

 Calling divide service
 ```

-Our client code calls to an express server, which routes our calls through actions to our back-end services.
-In this case we're calling the divide endpoint on our node application.
+Our client code calls to an Express server, which routes our calls through Actions to our back-end services.
+In this case we're calling the divide endpoint on our nodejs application.

 ## The Role of Actions

-This sample demonstrates how we use actions as a programming model for simplifying the development of distributed systems.
-In this sample, actions is enabling polyglot programming, service discovery and simplified state management.
+This sample demonstrates how we use Actions as a programming model for simplifying the development of distributed systems.
+In this sample, Actions is enabling polyglot programming, service discovery and simplified state management.

 ### Polyglot Programming

 Each service in this sample is written in a different programming language, but they're used together in the same larger application.
-Actions itself is langauge agnostic - none of our services have to include any dependency in order to work with actions.
+Actions itself is langauge agnostic - none of our services have to include any dependency in order to work with Actions.
 This empowers developers to build each service however they want, using the best language for the job or for a particular dev team.

-### Service Discovery
+### Service Invocation

 When our front-end server calls the respective operation services (see `server.js` code below), it doesn't need to know what IP address they live at or how they were built.
-Instead it invokes their action sidecar by name, which adds a useful layer of indirection.
+Instead it calls their local action side-car by name, which knows how to invoke the method on the service, taking advantage of the platform’s service discovery mechanism, in this case Kubernetes DNS resolution.

+The code below shows calls to the “add” and “subtract” services via the Actions URLs:
 ```js
 const actionsUrl = `http://localhost:3500/action`;